 Location of Originals/Duplicates:

-This collection was arranged and described from materials obtained from Barnett Banks, Inc. when the Barnett Bank records were transferred to the Florida State Archives beginning in 1999 and continuing through 2001.
+This collection was arranged and described from materials obtained from Barnett Banks, Inc. when the Barnett Bank records were transferred to the Florida State Archives between 1999 and 2002.

 Electronic Records Access:

 Botts, Guy Warren, 1914-1993

 Barnett Bank of Bay Harbor Island.
 Barnett Bank of Miami Beach.
 Barnett Bank of Miami, National Association (Miami, Fla.)
 Barnett Bank of Midway.
 Barnett Bank of South Florida, National Association (Miami, Fla.)
 Barnett Bank at Westchester, National Association.
 Barnett Banks Barnett National Securities Corporation (Jacksonville, Fla.)
 Westchester Bank of Dade County.

 Bank buildings Florida Bank mergers Florida Banks and banking History Florida.

 Dade County (Fla.)
 Miami (Fla.)
 Miami Beach (Fla.)